What Does Full-Stack Mean?

 Top 10 most required skills for full-stack developer positions in the UK

-- Practical tests: In the hiring process, you’ll determine which exact qualities your full-stack developer must have; the only way to be sure they can carry these out, is through practical tests.
+- Practical tests: In the process of hiring a full-stack developer, you’ll determine which exact qualities they must have; the only way to be sure they can carry these out, is through practical tests.
 Specific questions should be answered aptly, although bear in mind the vastness full-stack can entail, and understand some of the best engineers can stumble on a question or two.
-Sample tasks to determine database quality and coding efficiency should be used to be sure of your developer’s abilities — and overall, be sure that your project is in safe hands.
+Sample tasks to determine database quality and coding efficiency should be used to check your developer’s abilities — and overall, be sure that your project is in safe hands.

 What to Ask During the Interview

-Here are some key questions to ask a full-stack developer during the interview you have now prepared for:
+Here are some key questions to ask while hiring a full-stack developer:

 - In your opinion, which part of product development do you perform the best in?
 Which part of product development do you enjoy the most?